 2. Be Clear on Your Required Payments and Charges

-While your lender should be able to provide you with your total repayment amount, there are online tools that can help you calculate the annual percentage rate.
+While your lender should be able to provide you with your total repayment amount, there are online tools that can help you calculate the cost of financing and provide you with payment installment estimates.

 Also, understand your payment schedule and any penalties that could be imposed.
 Find out the following: